 On September 23, 1998, under the terms of the 1998 Stock Plan (see below), we granted stock purchase rights to and subsequently issued 500,000 shares of common stock at \$0.10 per share in exchange for \$35,000 in promissory notes and \$15,000 in cash.
 Such shares were issued pursuant to a restricted stock purchase agreement.
 The shares are released from our repurchase option over a four-year vesting period at the rate of 1/48 at the end of each month from the date of purchase until all shares are released.
-Our repurchase option is exercisable only within 90 days following the termination of the purchase the unvested shares at the original purchase price of \$0.10 per share.
+Our repurchase option is exercisable only within 90 days following the termination of the purchaser's employment or provision of services, at which time we are able to repurchase the unvested shares at the original purchase price of \$0.10 per share.
 As of December 31, 1999, 350,000 shares of common stock were not vested and, therefore, were subject to repurchase by us in the event of termination of the purchaser's employment or provision of services to us.